 Were you bright enough to earn your J.D. but you keep failing the bar exam in your state?
 Sometimes, people graduate from top law schools, and still cannot pass the bar exam.
 For example, UC Irvine Law School’s first class had a 90 percent passage rate.
 In November 2012, UC Irvine announced during the California exam's July 2012 administration, 46 out of 51 members of the law school’s inaugural class passed on the first try.
 This means 5 people failed or did not take the bar exam.
 For the 5 people, a potential employer will be asking - Did you not take the bar exam yet?
 If not, why not?
 Why would you invest so much time and money and hard work in earning your J.D. and then decide to go into a corporate or otherwise non-legal job?

 For these reasons—in order that these questions don't come up—it's a good idea to have the Admitted-to-the-Bar stamp on your resume.
 A law school graduate should try to take the bar exam as soon as possible after graduation.
-The longer a person waits, the harder it will be to study because a person may get married, have kids, and get into a full-time job where he or she cannot take time off from to study.
+The longer a person waits, the harder it will be to study because a person may get married, have kids, and get into a full-time job where he or she cannot take time off from work to study.

 What if you've taken the Bar Exam and failed it in a difficult state like California?
 There are still ways around this issue.
 The first way, of course, is to study harder and prepare yourself better for the next Bar Exam.
-You obviously know that you're not the first nor last person to fail the Exam, so there is no shame in having to take it more than one time in order to pass.
+You obviously know that you're not the first nor last person to fail the exam, so there is no shame in having to take it more than one time in order to pass.
 Unfortunate experiences happen to everyone, and sometimes failing a bar exam is one of those situations.
 However, failing the bar exam is an obstacle that can be overcome.
 The bar exam is a passable exam, and not as impossible as some people make it appear.
 One great positive about the bar exam in many jurisdictions in the United States is that it can be retaken as many times as necessary to pass.
 This is unlike some other professional exams where a person is limited to a certain amount of attempts.
 Another positive is that the bar exam is given 2 times a year in most jurisdictions in the United States.
 This is unlike an Olympic athlete who has to wait 4 years for another shot at the gold.

 Besides studying harder after failing a bar exam, there is another way to avoid retaking the bar exam that has gained some popularity among J.D.s.
 Let's say you resigned yourself to the fact that you cannot or will not pass your state's bar exam.
 (We encourage you not to take this attitude, but if you already have it, then we figure that you know yourself better than anyone and maybe you're being realistic.)
 You can still have Admitted to the Bar on your resume.
 The key is to take another state's bar exam—a state with a much easier exam and a much higher pass rate.

-You can do the studies on your own of states with high-pass Bar Exams.
+You can do the studies on your own of states with high-pass bar exams.
 Compare it to your own state's exam.
 You'll have to study for that particular state's exam and arrange for your own travel and accommodations at your own cost, of course.
 All the research must be done on your own as well.
 So with all this extra work and expense, what are the benefits?

-In any event, this may not work if you're applying for a NY job that requires a NY license.
+In any event, this may not work if you're applying for a California job that requires a California license.
 But for a corporate-type job where bar admission is not required, your resume will look more complete with a Bar Admission on it, as opposed to just a J.D.
 Competition is fierce for employment, especially for legal jobs.
 Many of your competitors will have Bar Admissions on their resumes, so you cannot afford to be without one.

 So, as you can see, crossing state boundaries to practice law can be a complicated issue depending on what state you're in and where you want to move to.
 You'll need to do plenty of research and verification to find out about your specific situation.

-So don't just rest with your J.D.
+Don't just rest with your J.D.
 Do what it takes to pass the bar in your state.
 Or another state.
 Emphasize these preparation tips to overcome failing the bar exam:

 Try to pass a bar exam in any state.
 Get it on your resume.
 It's that important.
 From there, you'll be able to look into practicing in whatever state you choose.
-Or whatever jurisdiction, like the District of Columbia.
-But DC is a whole other situation which we'll save for a rainy day.